 - Stump and phantom limb pain

-Things you may have to think about include:
+Factors you may have to consider include:

 - Sourcing a prosthesis to aid mobility and improve your quality of life